universe-components/touchpoint/docs/design/README_ENTITY.md

 </div>

 ### Configuration
-- `Socket`: The communication method for agent negotiation and relationship establishment, currently supporting `MQTT`.
+- `Socket`: The communication method for agent negotiation and relationship establishment, currently supporting `Actor` and `MQTT`.
 - `Task`: Task-related configurations, primarily including the task name.
 - `AIModel`: AI model configuration, including model name, temperature, etc.
 - `Role`: Role-related configurations used to specify coordinators, supervisors, and their roles within specific tasks.
-- `Transport`: The communication protocol configuration between Actions, currently supporting `MQTT` and `RPC`.
+- `Transport`: The communication protocol configuration between Actions, currently supporting `Actor`, MQTT` and `RPC`.
 - `Metric`: Task and Action metric thresholds and metric synchronization protocol configuration, with the synchronization protocol set to `MQTT`.

 The `Socket` configuration applies to `Agents`, the `Task` configuration applies to `Tasks`, and other configurations can apply to `Agents`, `Tasks`, and `Actions`.